SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 ### Usage with stdin-/out forwarding

-Using stdin-/out forwarding to Cumulocity allows to use `c8ylp` as a proxy command without the need of a local TCP server.
+Using stdin/out forwarding to Cumulocity enables the use of `c8ylp` as a proxy command without the need of a local TCP server.
 As proxy commands cannot interact with the user you have to ensure there is an active Cumulocity session.

 The session can be ensured by using the `c8ylp login --env-file .env` command that will update the environment file.
 As long as the session is active the Cumulocity server can be used as proxy command with `ssh` as following: